Margaret of Austria, Queen of Spain

-Life
+Biography

-Margaret was the daughter of Archduke Charles II of Austria and Maria Anna of Bavaria and thus the paternal granddaughter of the Holy Roman Emperor Ferdinand I. Her elder brother was the Archduke Ferdinand, who succeeded as Emperor in 1619.
+Margaret was the daughter of Archduke Charles II of Austria and Maria Anna of Bavaria and thus the paternal granddaughter of the Holy Roman Emperor Ferdinand I. Her elder brother was the Archduke Ferdinand, who was elected emperor in 1619.
 Two of her sisters, Anna and Constance, through their subsequent marriages to King Sigismund III Vasa, became Queens of Poland.

 Queen of Spain

-Margaret married Philip III of Spain, her first-cousin, once-removed, on 18 April 1599.
+Margaret married Philip III of Spain, her first cousin, once removed, on 18 April 1599.

-She became a very influential figure at her husband's court.
-Philip had an "affectionate, close relationship" with Margaret, and paid her additional attention after she bore him a son in 1605.
+She became an influential figure at her husband's court.
+Philip had an "affectionate, close relationship" with Margaret, and paid her additional attention after they had a son in 1605.

 Margaret was also a great patron of the arts.
-She was considered by contemporaries to be a very pious Catholic and "astute and very skillful" in her political dealings.
+She was considered by contemporaries to be a pious Catholic and "astute and very skillful" in her political dealings.

 Alongside the Empress Maria, widow of Holy Roman Emperor Maximilian II, and the latter's daughter Archduchess Margaret, who lived as a nun in Madrid, Queen Margaret formed a circle of women wielding considerable influence over the king.
 They emphasised Spain's status as a Catholic power acting in the interest of Catholic Europe and also highlighted the unity of the House of Habsburg.
-They were successful, for example, in convincing Philip to provide financial support to Holy Roman Emperor Ferdinand II.
+They were successful, for example, in convincing Philip to provide financial support to Ferdinand II, Holy Roman Emperor.